SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 ## Saving the scene
-- [Save](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html#save-data) frequently as the surgical plan can be reopened from where you left it if there is a crash (i.e. software malfunction).
+- [Save](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html#save-data) the surgical plan when you make relevant progress such as finishing the virtual surgical planning or creating the fibula or mandible guide.
 We suggest using the "Save scene as single file (.mrb file format)", then you can save your progress with different names "example_plan_v01.mrb", "example_plan_v02.mrb", etc

 ## Segmentation (Preparation for Virtual Surgical Planning)